 The Third Temptation: Worshiping Satan for Earthly Power

-The devil offers Jesus a shortcut to rule over all the kingdoms of the world – but at the cost of worshiping Satan himself.
+The final, intense temptation symbolizes the lure of power and success.
+The devil offers Jesus a shortcut to rule all the kingdoms of the world.
+But it requires worshiping Satan.

-This was perhaps the most seductive temptation, as it appealed to the very purpose of Jesus’ ministry: to establish the Kingdom of God on earth.
+This was the most seductive temptation.
+It appealed to Jesus’ purpose: to establish the Kingdom of God on earth.
 But Jesus recognized that worshiping Satan would completely undermine that mission.

 His firm response leaves no room for compromise: God alone is worthy of worship and service.